Etymology of Lord Ganesha

 Temples of Lord Ganesha

 Lord Ganesha is generally installed at the entrance way of several Hindu temples.
 This is done to prevent the undeserving from entering, which is similar to his role as the doorkeeper of Goddess Parvati.
-The Ashtavinayaks temple in Maharashtra is perhaps the most well known temples of Ganesha.
-It contains 8 separate shrines, namely Ranjangaon, Ozar, Lenyadri, Theur, Mahad, Pali, Siddhatek and Morgaon.
+The Ashtavinayak Temple in Maharashtra is perhaps the most well known temples of Lord Ganesha.
+There are various other sacred temples of Ganesha through out the country.

 Some of the most visited temples of Lord Ganesha are situated at Dhundiraj Temple in Varanasi, Uttar Pradesh; Valsad, Dholka and Baroda in Gujarat; Baidyanath in Bihar; Raipur (Pali), Nagaur and Jodhpur in Rajasthan; Ujjain in Madhya Pradesh; Wai in Maharashtra; the Jambukeswara Temple at Tiruchirapalli and the Karpaka Vinayakar Temple in Tamil Nadu.